How The Economist Defined & Executed Key Opportunities To Improve Their Paywall

 When The Economist approached The Good, their team already had a deep understanding of their data: funnel abandonment, bounce rates, the percentage of users who convert from subscription trials, and more.

-They had identified their key drop-off points and their challenge was to identify quick wins and bigger testing ideas that would help optimize the efficiency of their paywall.
+They had identified their key drop-off points, and their challenge was to identify opportunities (both quick wins and bigger areas for testing) that would help optimize the efficiency of their paywall.

-Many free trial users eventually convert to purchase, so we were presented with the challenge of trying to improve subscription rates as well as free trial signups.
+Many free trial users eventually convert to purchase, so their end goal was to improve subscription rates as well as free trial signups.

-To encourage more sign-ups, their team wanted to explore implementing a hard paywall (showing a “signup to read” on the first article a user viewed) as opposed to their pre-existing soft paywall (allowing users to view around 3 articles before requiring them to login or signup to continue reading).
+To encourage more sign-ups, their team wanted to explore implementing a hard paywall (showing a “signup to read” on the first article a user viewed) as opposed to their pre-existing soft paywall (allowing users to view around three articles before requiring them to log in or sign up to continue reading).

 The challenge was being able to achieve all these subscription and trial signup goals without losing advertiser content.
 Fewer page views would mean fewer ads seen by users, so while the hard paywall may improve their subscriber count, it could potentially reduce ad revenue.